 The HCPC holds a range of information including sensitive personal data.
 We implemented an Information Security Management System and related procedures to safeguard the data rights of our registrants, stakeholders and the public and we achieved certification under ISO27001:2013[1] in June 2015.
-We were audited by BSI in April 2019 and our certification under ISO27001:2013 was maintained.
-The next ISO27001:2013 BSI audit is scheduled for August 2020, having been delayed by the Covid-19 shut down.
+We were audited by BSI in August 2020 and our certification under ISO27001:2013 was maintained.
+The next ISO27001:2013 BSI audit is scheduled for April 2021.